charmbracelet/bubbletea/tutorials/patterns/README.md

 just this in [Glow][glow] to switch between the file listing and viewing the document.

-## I only want the model that triggered the message to update
+## "I only want the model that triggered the message to update"

 To figure out whether a component should process the message or not, simply include an ID in the message.
 The ID will match the ID field of your child